jon-heard/obsidian-inline-scripts/README.md

 ***

 ## DEVELOPMENT AID: The debugger statement
 If you have the console open (see [The console](#development-aid-the-console)), then you can pause an expansion mid-script, view the variables at that point, and then resume the script.
-You can do this by adding `debugger;` to the script where you want to the expansion to pause.
-When the expansion is run and hits `debugger;`, the script will pause.
+You can do this by adding the statement "debugger;" to the script where you want to the expansion to pause.
+When the expansion is run and hits "debugger;", the script will pause.

 ***